1946–47 Detroit Falcons season

 The 1946–47 BAA season was the first and only season for the Detroit Falcons in the Basketball Association of America (BAA/NBA).
-Originally, the Falcons were meant to play as a franchise in Indianapolis, but the Basketball Association of America opted to slot the franchise out into Detroit, Michigan before the start of the league's inaugural season.
+Originally, the Falcons were supposedly meant to play as a franchise in Indianapolis, but the Basketball Association of America opted to slot the franchise out into Detroit, Michigan before the start of the league's inaugural season.
 This season was also notable for having the lowest scoring effort by one team not just to start out a regular season in the BAA/NBA with 33 total points scored in a 50–33 loss to the Washington Capitols (for reference, only one other BAA team that same season would score less than 40 points in one game, with that team ironically being the Washington Capitols on January 16, 1947 against the Boston Celtics with 38 total points scored by Washington that night), but also held the record for the lowest scoring effort by a BAA/NBA team in one game until the Fort Wayne Pistons and Minneapolis Lakers (now known as the Detroit Pistons and Los Angeles Lakers respectively) had an infamous match on November 22, 1950 that resulted in a brutal to witness 19–18 Pistons victory that subsequently led to the creation of the shot clock a few seasons afterward, helping ensure that no basketball game would ever be met with such low-scoring affairs ever again in a professional manner.
 After finishing with a 20–40 record, the Falcons were one of the four original BAA teams to disband following the conclusion of the first ever BAA/NBA season.
+Greater details on their first and only season would be explored in Charley Rosen's book called "The First Tip-Off: The Incredible Story of the Birth of the NBA", with an entire chapter dedicated to the Falcons' woes and troubles in their only season of play within the BAA that ultimately lead them to their quick downfall following their only season, including how a lack of care from Arthur Wirtz and James D. Norris' ownership group (likely due to them being more focused with the Detroit Red Wings in the National Hockey League (NHL) instead of helping out the Falcons succeeding in the new BAA alongside the rest of the group's staff that were involved with the Detroit Falcons organization at that time) combined with poor quality play from the Falcons and poor competition that also involved the rivaling National Basketball League's Detroit Gems helped lead the team to their early demise.
+Detroit would eventually get themselves a new team a decade later in 1957 when the Fort Wayne Pistons moved to Detroit (while also keeping the Pistons name that was originally held from Fred Zollner's own company due to the city's distinction of being the Motor City) due to Fort Wayne, Indiana ultimately being considered too small for the NBA's liking despite the Pistons' best efforts on their ends.